VGP/vgp-assembly/wdl_pipeline/WDL_Manual.md

 ```

 One caveat is that the Bionano Docker image requires a tarball of code
-which must already be downloaded on the computer building the images.
+which must already be downloaded on the computer before building the images.
 This must be a specific version of the code, which may be difficult for
 some users to acquire for manual compilation.
 As such, the bionano
 image image is excluded from this build script, and must be built manually